-Infertility Success Rates and Stats
+Infertility Treatment Success Rates

 One of the most confusing issues related to assisted reproductive technologies is understanding the success rates for a particular clinic or program.
 This confusion stems from the fact that success rates may vary depending on the reason for the infertility, the age of patients being treated, and the type of procedure being used.